Maximize Shoulder Gains with Cable Lateral Raises

 Common Mistakes to Avoid

-While cable lateral raises are relatively straightforward, several common mistakes can hinder effectiveness and increase injury risk.
+While cable lateral raises are relatively straightforward, several common mistakes can hinder effectiveness and increase the risk of injury.
 One prevalent error is using excessive weight, which often leads to compromised form and reliance on momentum rather than muscle engagement.
 It’s crucial to select a weight that allows for controlled movements throughout the entire range of motion while still providing enough resistance to challenge the muscles.

 Another mistake is neglecting proper alignment during the exercise.
 Many individuals tend to lean forward or backward while performing cable lateral raises, which can shift focus away from the deltoids and place undue stress on other areas such as the lower back or neck.
 Maintaining an upright posture with engaged core muscles is vital for isolating the target muscles effectively.